Bursaries and Scholarships

-The University would like to encourage students – both undergraduates and postgraduates – to come to Buckingham regardless of their financial circumstances.The bursaries and scholarships we offer enable you to receive a discount on your fees and are awarded on merit and/or on financial need.
+The University would like to encourage students – both undergraduates and postgraduates – to come to Buckingham regardless of their financial circumstances.The bursaries and scholarships we offer are awarded on merit and/or on financial need.
 You may only accept one University award.
 Please contact the Admissions Office for details of scholarships available in July 2014.

-Scholarships and bursaries are thanks to the donations received from supporters of the University, including the Audrey Osborn Trust, The Headley Trust, Garfield Weston Foundation, Brunner Family Trust, RM & D Gregory, Eranda Foundation and John Desborough Memorial Bequest.
+The scholarships and bursaries are thanks to the donations received from supporters of the University, including The Audrey Osborn Trust, The Headley Trust, Garfield Weston Foundation, Brunner Family Trust, RM and D Gregory, The Eranda Foundation and The John Desborough Memorial Bequest.

 The following scholarships have specific entry criteria and / or deadlines:

-- The Paul E H Davis Awards – Deadline for applications: 31 October 2013 for exhibitions & flexible for the research scholarship.
+- The Paul E H Davis Awards – Deadline for applications: 31 October 2014 for exhibitions & flexible for the research scholarship.